 Carlos A. Rincon C. Ph.D.

-I am an Instructional Assistant Professor of the Computer Science Department at the University of Houston.
+I am an Instructional Associate Professor of the Computer Science Department at the University of Houston.
 I was born in Maracaibo, Venezuela.
 After working in the industry for two years, I joined the Department of Computer Science at Universidad del Zulia in Maracaibo, Venezuela, in 2001.
 After completing my Master’s in Telematics, I started working on the performance analysis of local area networks.
 In 2008, my research interests shifted to Information Theory, using compression theory to present solutions to different studied problems.
 In 2014, I joined the Ph.
 D. program at the University of Houston, working with Dr. Albert Cheng on Real-time systems scheduling using Information Theory principles.

 Teaching Philosophy